Beto O’Rourke announces he’s dropping 2020 presidential bid

 O’Rourke entered the race as the feel-good, dynamic candidate who had the ability to appeal to both Republicans and Democrats and work across the aisle in Washington.
 But he immediately faced criticism that he had a sense of entitlement, particularly after the release of a Vanity Fair interview on the eve of his campaign launch in which he appeared to say he was “born” to be in presidential politics.

+After quickly pulling in $9.4 million during his first two weeks in the race, O’Rourke’s financial situation deteriorated.
+By the end of June, he was spending more than his campaign was taking in.
+By the end of September, he had just $3.2 million cash on hand while spending double that over the previous three months, campaign finance records show.

+Perhaps more significantly, the small-dollar contributions that fueled his Senate bid and the early days of his presidential campaign slowed to a $1.9 million trickle.

-He also struggled with consistent vision and messaging as a presidential candidate.
+The former congressman also struggled to articulate a consistent vision and messaging as a presidential candidate.

 He spent several weeks trying to build his campaign around climate change, calling global warming the greatest existential threat the country had ever faced.
+But as the excitement over his candidacy began to fade, O’Rourke was forced to stage a “reintroduction” of his campaign to reinvigorate it.
 After a gunman opened fire at a Walmart in his hometown of El Paso, killing 22 people, O’Rourke more heavily embraced gun control, saying he would take assault weapons away from existing owners.

+As O’Rourke’s standing in the presidential primary plummeted, some Democrats urged him to return to Texas for another Senate run.
+He has repeatedly denied having any interest in that race.

+O’Rourke’s decision came hours before he was supposed to join other Democratic contenders at a party dinner in Iowa.
+Campaign volunteers were still collecting voter information and handing out “Beto” stickers” outside the event amid a steady rain as the candidate announced he was dropping out.

 O’Rourke did not endorse another Democrat for the nomination, saying the country will be well served by any of the other candidates, “and I’m going to be proud to support whoever that nominee is.”